One Minute to Zero: Reception

-Although considered standard fare for war films, even tinged with propaganda, One Minute to Zero received notice because of one controversial scene showing the U.S. shelling refugees being forced through U.N. lines by North Korean infiltrators.
-Bosley Crowther of The New York Times dismissed most of the action-based story in a review that noted, "Like a great many war pictures, this one is partly contrived with elements not only of romance but also of melodrama, comedy, and tears.
-There is the usual amount of jaw-jutting by angry and earnest G. I.'s who find themselves caught in situations from which salvation seems beyond hope. ...
-Plainly, "One Minute to Zero" is a ripely synthetic affair, arranged to arouse emotions with the easiest and obvious clichés.
+In a contemporary review for The New York Times, critic Bosley Crowther wrote: "Like a great many war pictures, this one is patly contrived with elements not only of romance but also of melodrama, comedy, and tears. ...
+'One Minute to Zero' is a ripely synthetic affair, arranged to arouse emotions with the most easy and obvious clichés.
 And, although some of the battle talk sounds faithful and the inter-cut news shots are sincere, neither the story nor the performances of the actors, including Miss Blyth and Mr. Mitchum, rings true.
-Here is another war picture that smells of greasepaint and studios."
+Here is another war picture that smells of grease paint and studios."